nashio/backbone-table-generator/README.md

 Creates an interactive html table using Backbone & RequireJS.

-Populates using node.js to provide a JSON service.
+Populates a demo data-set using node.js.

 **Features**
 - Edit row